 - Technical Writing (Advanced), Certificate

 - University of Southern California

 The common eligibility criteria for all these universities are-

 - IELTS, TOEFL, PTE exams for English proficiency

 - Letter of recommendation (LOR), Statement of purpose (SOP) and other important documents.

 However, the eligibility criteria may be university-specific and may change accordingly.
 Get in touch with Leverage Edu experts to know more about it!

-What is the Difference Between Travel Writer and Travel Journalist?
+What is the Difference Between a Travel Writer and a Travel Journalist?

 There is a very thin line between a travel writer and a travel journalist which makes them different from each other.
 Many features of them are even overlapping.
 Here is the basic difference between them: –